Transport in Dresden: Public local transport

 Dresden has a large tramway network that is operated by the Dresdner Verkehrsbetriebe (DVB).
 The origins of the Dresden tramway can be traced back to the year 1872, when the first horse-drawn line opened between the city centre and the former village of Blasewitz, now a borough of Dresden.

 The tramway system is the backbone of public transport in Dresden.
 DVB operate twelve routes on a 200 km network.
 On the major lines through the inner city, where different routes intertwine, vehicles run up to every two minutes.
 Different routes can be identified by a route number scheme, which also extends to local and regional bus services, as well as a colour code which has by now only been applied to the official network diagram of DVB.
 On all tramway routes, a general 10-minute headway is offered on weekdays, extending to 15 minutes on Saturday, Sunday and in the evening.
 The system boasts a daily 24 hour service.

 The fleet is being renewed to replace the ageing Czech Tatra trams.
 Today many of the low floor vehicles are up to 45 metres long and manufactured by Bombardier Transportation in Bautzen.
 The newest trams are vehicles of the Flexity Classic XXL series that are adjusted to the topography of Dresden.

 The Dresden tramway is a mixed system of traditional street running, especially in the inner city boroughs close to the city centre, and modern light rail.
 While many tracks in the system are on separated roadbeds (often with grass grown around them to avoid noise) some tracks are still placed on the streets in the midst of individual traffic.
 Contrary to many other German cities of comparable size, no tunnel sections exist.

 In recent years, street running has been replaced by independent right-of-way arrangements wherever possible.
 Many stations are now fully accessible to physically disabled people, in compliance with the purchase of low floor rolling stock.

-The CarGoTram is a tram that supplies Volkswagen's Transparent Factory, crossing the city.
-The two trams, up to 60 meters long, are the longest vehicles allowed to use roads in Dresden.
+The CarGoTram was a tram that supplied Volkswagen's Transparent Factory, crossing the city.
+The two trams, up to 60 meters long, was the longest vehicles allowed to use roads in Dresden.
 The connection by tram was established to reduce the number of trucks used.
 The transparent factory is located not far from the city centre next to the city's largest park.

 DVB provide a night service named GuteNachtLinie ('goodnight lines'), which operates Monday-Sunday, although the frequency of the buses is greater on Friday, Saturday and before holidays when the routes run every 30 minutes between 22:45 and 04:45.
 Postplatz is the most important hub for night-time travel in Dresden.
 Most GuteNachtLinie routes meet here at the same time to allow people to switch routes.